kilipan/nasin-toki/README.md

 Example: `mi pali lon tomo` - "I work in the room."
 Note the difference: `mi pali e tomo` - "I build a room."

-We also don't use `e` when the prepositional phrase follow `li` directly.
+We also don't use `e` when the prepositional phrase follows `li` directly.
 Example: `ona li tawa tomo` - "They go to the house."
 Note the difference: `ona li tawa e tomo` - "They [physically] move the house."